apache/karaf/README.txt

 If you need more help try talking to us on our mailing lists
     http://servicemix.apache.org/mailing-lists.html

-If you find any issues with CXF, please submit reports with JIRA here:
+If you find any issues with ServiceMix Kernel, please submit reports with JIRA here:
     http://issues.apache.org/activemq/browse/SMX4KNL

-We welcome contributions, and encourage you to get involved in the CXF community.
-If you'd like to learn more about how you can contribute, please
+We welcome contributions, and encourage you to get involved in the ServiceMix community.
+If you'd like to learn more about how you can contribute, please see:
-see:
     http://servicemix.apache.org/contributing.html

 Many thanks for using Apache ServiceMix.